RefresherTowel/docs/catalyst/advanced.md

 - `HasTag(tag)`
 - `ClearTags()`

-These don't affect the math; they're for your own logic and UI.
+These don’t affect the math; they’re for your own logic and UI.

 ### 7.2.
 Modifier tags